syncfusion-content/flutter-docs/Flutter/maps/tile-layer.md

 ![Bing maps default view](images/tile-layer/bing_maps_default.png)

+## Other map providers

-N> For other map providers, you can check respective official websites and provide the url in the above mentioned formats.
+For other map providers like Tom Tom, Google maps etc., you can check respective official websites and provide the url in the format mentioned in the [`Setting URL template`](https://help.syncfusion.com/flutter/maps/tile-layer#setting-url-template) section.

+<b>Using TomTom</b>

+The TomTom map provider requires subscription key to request tiles from tile services.
+You can get the TomTom API key from this [`link`](https://developer.tomtom.com/maps-api) and provide the URL in required format to the [`urlTemplate`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapTileLayer/urlTemplate.html) property.

+<b>Using Google maps</b>

+The Google map provides support for tile request through its unique URL and it needs an API key.
+You can create an API key from this [`link`](https://developers.google.com/maps/documentation/tile/).

+N> As mentioned in the above link, there seems to be restrictions in accessing the Google Maps Tile API for general usage.
+So check with the Google sales team regarding this support from Google.

 ## Changing the center latitude and longitude